NrgXnat/xnat-jupyterhub-image/README.md

-# xnat2jupyterhub
+# xnat2jupyterhub and xnat/jupyterhub

 xnat2jupyterhub is a Python package for integrating XNAT with JupyterHub.
+The xnat/jupyter image contains a preconfigured JupyterHub for running with XNAT.

 To connect XNAT with JupyterHub, xnat2jupyterhub will:
 1. Authenticate a user with XNAT